Are you looking for surf, sand and sun? Here are a few of Vancouver Island’s best beaches to explore.

 It’s also a wonderful spot to discover sea life at low tide.
 Keep on the lookout for sand dollars, crabs and starfish!

-Saratoga Beach is situated between the popular camping and recreational sites at Miracle Beach Provincial Park and Oyster River Regional Park.
+Saratoga Beach is between the popular camping and recreational sites at Miracle Beach Provincial Park and Oyster River Regional Park.

-Getting There
+Getting There:

-From the community of Courtenay travel north on the Inland Hwy (Oceanside Route) approximately 25 kilometres (16 Miles) to Saratoga Beach.
+From the community of Courtenay, travel north on the Inland Hwy (Oceanside Route) approximately 25 kilometres (16 Miles) to Saratoga Beach.
 The turnoff to Saratoga Beach is exit #144.

 Kye Bay is one of Vancouver Island's best sandy beaches